 During the press conference, De Niro, who has an autistic son, and Kennedy offered a $100,000 prize to anyone who can find a study showing it is safe to administer vaccines to children and pregnant women.

 Heidi Larson, Director of the Vaccine Confidence Project at the London School of Hygiene & Tropical Medicine, thinks this kind of high profile support for scientific falsehoods could discourage parents from vaccinating their children.

 Dr Larson told us: “These impacts vary by country and situation, but we have seen measles outbreaks and a measles death in Berlin and diphtheria death in Spain in recent years – diseases for which there have been vaccines available – and preventing such deaths for decades.”

 She also rejected the suggestion vaccine safety needs to be proven, telling us “Vaccine safety studies continue after clinical trials into “post-marketing surveillance” continuing monitoring of any safety concerns following the introduction of the vaccines.”

-*I'll be honest, the press conference caused me to write this article.
+*I'll be honest, it's cause and effect.
+Their press conference prompted me to write this article.